The sticky note has curled at its lower-right corner. Under that small shadow, half of a sentence is visible. Your finger already knows where to lift.

 - the text that came at the right time

-Three-line rule
+One-sentence rule

 date outside

-no explanation
+no extra explanation

 close the flap

-Do not make the gratitude list impressive.
+Do not make the gratitude sentence impressive.
 If the first thing you think of is clean water, a quiet bus ride, or someone saving you the last peach, write that.
 The best hidden gratitude note usually looks almost boring from the outside.

 Recipe 8